 There is a great variation in the quality of deed plans that are contained in title deeds so this section contains some typical examples of deed plans that are not capable of supporting registration.

 Where the deed plan is not sufficient to allow clear identification of the land we may ask for an additional plan to be lodged.
-The plan is not evidence of the applicant’s title and does not need to be signed by the parties.
-We will treat the plan as though it was attached to the application form.
+The plan is not evidence of the applicant’s title.
+The additional plan would need to be signed by the applicant and we will treat the plan as though it was attached to the application form.

 |The following, which covers most eventualities is, however, not an exhaustive list of points that may lead to the application being rejected:|